aspensykes/storycord/README.md

 # Storycord
 Storycord is a Discord bot that generates stories, poems, and song lyrics through user prompts using the power of artificial intelligence.
-Users can supply Storycord with a scenario to act out, and it will generate a story based on that prompt using OpenAI's GPT-3 and present it in a visually appealing way.
+Users can supply Storycord with a scenario to act out, and it will generate a story based on that prompt using OpenAI's GPT-3 and present it in a dynamic embed.

 ![Screenshot](https://i.imgur.com/d61zAjp.png)

-## About
-Storycord is a Discord chatbot built with Discord.js.
-The bot generates AI stories using OpenAI's GPT-3 language model.
-The story is presented in a nice embed with a relevant image pulled from Google Images based on the user's prompt, and the color of the embed is determined by the dominant color of the pulled image, making for an embed that transforms as the stories do.

 ## Usage
 1. Install Node.js on your machine if it is not already installed.